-Agreement initially approved by the U. T. System Board of Regents on November 15, 2018, whereby Memorial Hermann Health System provides financial support to U. T. Health Science Center - Houston for academic support, program support, contracted services, and clinical support.
+Agreement initially approved by the U. T. System Board of

+Regents on November 15, 2018, whereby Memorial Hermann Health System provides financial support to U. T. Health Science Center - Houston for academic support, program support, contracted services, and clinical support.
 All amounts paid for clinical support are to be used for the recruitment, retention, or engagement of physicians as agreed separately in writing.
-The First Amendment dated approval as the change in monetary value did not exceed 25%.
-The Second Amendment, dated July 1, 2020, received Board approval.
-The Third Amendment reflected minor editorial changes to the Second Amendment and did not require Board approval.
+The First Amendment dated July 1, 2019, which increased the cap, did not require Board approval as the change in monetary value did not exceed 25%.
+The Second Amendment, dated July 1, 2020, received require Board approval.

+Board approval.
+The Third Amendment reflected minor editorial changes to the Second Amendment and did not